Implementing an AEM Connector

 Existing connectors may also need to be refactored to move any configuration that might once have been placed /etc into other top level folders such as /conf.
 This restructuring was done as part of AEM 6.5 and is described in the AEM 6.5 documentation.

-It is recommended that the majority of connector code is placed under /apps/connectors/<vendor> to promote a clean repository structure for customers who have several connectors.
+Adobe recommends placing most of the connector code under /apps/connectors/<vendor> to maintain a clean repository structure, especially for customers using multiple connectors.

 Cloud Services Configurations